fluid-project/infusion-docs/src/documents/ModelRelay.md

             <td>Identifies this model relay rule uniquely within its parent component.
 This namespace may be used to override the relay rule from a derived <a href="ComponentGrades.md">grade</a>, or to control the priority of
             one relay rule with respect to another by using the <code>priority</code> field.
-            Compare with the similar uses of namespaces within Infusion <a href="InfusionEventSystem.md#full-listener-record-form">events</a>, <a href="InfusionEventSystem.md#full-listener-record-form">model listeners</a>, etc. As with `modelListener`, this value will be taken from the key of the <code>modelRelayBlock</code> if it is in the long form.</td>
+            Compare with the similar uses of namespaces within Infusion <a href="InfusionEventSystem.md#full-listener-record-form">events</a>, <a href="InfusionEventSystem.md#full-listener-record-form">model listeners</a>, etc. As with `modelListener`, this value will be taken from the key of the <code>modelRelayBlock</code> if it is in the "map of keys" form and the `namespace` member is absent.</td>
             <td><code>"resolveCentre"</code></td>
         </tr>
         <tr>